How to Use a Webtunnel Bridge in Debian 12

 sudo journalctl -e -u tor@default

-You should see the following line:
+You should see a line like this in the logs:

 Bootstrapped 100% (done): Done